Lollipop270/Autonomous-Lead-Enrichment-Agent/README.md

 app/cost_tracker.py

 Model pricing should be verified against the current Gemini API pricing before using the values for financial or billing purposes.

----

-##Design Decisions
+Design Decisions
 Why Playwright?

 Playwright provides reliable headless browser automation and supports JavaScript-rendered websites that may not expose useful content through a simple HTTP request.

 This is particularly useful for modern company websites where important content is rendered dynamically in the browser.

 Why BeautifulSoup?

 BeautifulSoup is used to parse the rendered HTML and remove unnecessary DOM elements before the content reaches the LLM.

 This reduces token usage and improves extraction quality.

 Why Gemini?

 Google Gemini provides structured output capabilities that can be validated against Pydantic models.

 The LLM provider is isolated inside:

 app/llm.py

 This keeps the rest of the application independent of the specific model provider and makes future provider changes easier.

 Why Pydantic?

 Pydantic provides explicit schemas and validation for the LLM response.

 This reduces malformed outputs and makes downstream processing predictable.

-Why deterministic email extraction?
+Why Deterministic Email Extraction?

 Emails are extracted using a deterministic regular expression in addition to LLM extraction.

 This provides an independent extraction mechanism for an important lead-enrichment field and reduces dependence on the LLM for straightforward pattern-based data.

-Why domain-restricted crawling?
+Why Domain-Restricted Crawling?

 The agent is intended to enrich company information from the company's own public web presence.

 Restricting crawling to the target domain prevents uncontrolled traversal and reduces unnecessary requests.

----

-##Output
+Output

 Each processed company produces structured information containing: